-Centre to probe illegal coal mining in Assam
+Assam: Centre to probe illegal coal mining

 Guwahati: The Deputy Leader of the Congress Parliamentary Party in the Lok Sabha, MP Gaurav Gogoi on Monday said that the Central government will conduct a thorough investigation into illegal coal mining activities in Assam.

-In a press release issued by the office of the Deputy Leader of the Congress Parliamentary Party, it stated that the Congress MP Gaurav Gogoi from the Jorhat Lok Sabha constituency on Monday raised the issue of the declining forest cover in Assam.
+In a press release issued by the office of the Deputy Leader of the Congress Parliamentary Party, it stated that the Congress MP from the Jorhat Lok Sabha constituency on Monday raised the issue of the declining forest cover in Assam.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!